deusx7/deusx7.github.io/posts/thm/posts/simplectf.md

 ![](https://i.imgur.com/bX7ynU1.png)

-- You can download the exploit from here: https://www.exploit-db.com/exploits/44298
+- You can download the exploit from [here](https://www.exploit-db.com/exploits/44298)
 - Now compile it into the system

 ![](https://i.imgur.com/47MCfBV.png)